droglenc/NCHighways/modules/02_Get_Involved/index.md

 &nbsp;

-## Preparation for Class
+## Preparation for Class (<span style="font-size:smaller; color:SteelBlue;">Do BEFORE Class</span>)

-Read the following PRIOR to class and be prepared to provide arguments for the benefits of being involved in "extracurricular" activities.
+Prepared to provide arguments for the benefits of being involved in "extracurricular" activities by reading the following items.

 * [The Importance of Community Participation](The importance of community participation.pdf)
 * [Are Extracurricular Activities in College Important?](https://www.bachelorsdegreecenter.org/are-extracurricular-activities-in-college-important/)